CW Time Sequencing for Amplifiers

 - Some older amplifiers used 115v AC with their relays.
 These cannot be switched with most modern transceivers; they must be switched using a relay.

 - Some older amplifiers require the transceiver to supply a positive voltage to switch them into TX mode.
+Again, these cannot be switched by modern transceivers unless it uses a relay to switch the AMP KEY line.

 - Even if the switching voltage is the same (i.e. 12vdc) the switching timing of various amplifiers may be